Donald Trump Reportedly Worries Impeachment Could Ruin His Legacy

 — TheBeat w/Ari Melber (@TheBeatWithAri) October 7, 2019

-However, according to a person familiar with Trump’s thinking, the president is “not in denial,” and understand that the House is probably going to vote to impeach him.
+However, according to a person familiar with Trump’s thinking, the president is “not in denial,” and understands that the House is probably going to vote to impeach him.

-Although the House would like vote to impeach Trump, he would almost certainly not be convicted by the Senate.
+Although the House would likely vote to impeach Trump, he would almost certainly not be convicted by the Senate.

 The upper chamber would nevertheless have to hold a trial.
 As Senate Majority Leader Mitch McConnell recently explained, he would have “no choice” but to take impeachment up for a trial, given that the Republican Party does not have a super-majority required to avoid holding it.